Skip to Main Content

 Step 1: Unit Consults with OVPAE

-Dean and Chair arrange meeting the VPAE and Director of Program Development and Review to discuss planned proposal.
-Upon successful consultation, email the Authorization to Plan (ATP) document as well as the completed memo created using the memo template to academic@hawaii.edu.
+Dean and Chair arrange a meeting with the VPAE and Director of Program Development and Review to discuss planned proposal.
+Upon successful consultation, email the Authorization to Plan (ATP) document as well as the completed memo created using the memo template to acadpro@hawaii.edu.

 OVPAE will manage the remainder of the review and approval process.